TobiasBg/WP-Table-Reloaded/readme.txt

 * First release (not everything functional)

 == Upgrade Notice ==

+= 1.7.1 =
+This upgrade makes WP-Table Reloaded ready for WordPress 3.0.
+It also adds Polish and Belorussian translations.

 = 1.7 =
 This upgrade includes an updated DataTables library, adds a "Table" button in the toolbar of the visual editor, and enhances several other things.